Completing the Notice of Tenant Rights for Partially Covered Units

 -

-Government subsidy or ownership – if the unit is subsidized or government-owned housing.
+Government subsidy or ownership – for subsidized or government-owned housing.

 Step 2: State Rent Cap (AB 1482)